 Don’t Expect Good Service

 Imagine being able to contact a Wix support technician at any time of the day or night!
-Not that you'll enjoy dealing with them, as generally they can't help outside of basic solutions for the most common problems (like how to reset your password).
-First-level technicians are not a website or a marketing professionals (they’re often recent graduates or recent immigrants because no experience is required).
+Not that you’ll enjoy dealing with them, as generally they can’t help outside of basic solutions for the most common problems (like how to reset your password).
+First-level technicians are not website or marketing professionals (they’re often recent graduates or recent immigrants because no experience is required).

 For that you’ll need to demand to speak to a level-two supervisor (and wait on hold again).
 You know the routine.

 Wix currently has a 1.6-star rating from 2,721 customers on trustpilot.com.
 Even they classify that as “bad.”
 They aren’t the only place that you can find reviews on Wix, but in our research, the only sites that offered a rating above 3 stars were affiliates.

 Wix’s Dirty Tricks

 Wix is only website builder that I’m aware of that doesn’t allow you to export your content.
 As Matt Mullenweg says, “they’re like a roach motel where you can check in but never check out.
 Once you buy into their proprietary stack you’re locked in”, and even their support documentation admits it.

 This means that you’ll either need to re-build your entire website from scratch or pay a developer big bucks to do it for you (unless you take advantage of our Website-as-a-Service plan and continue to pay monthly like you were doing with Wix).

 You Don’t Own Your Wix Site.
 Wix does.

 So unless you are really, really in love with Wix and have no desire to ever expand your website or explore other solutions, I’d better look elsewhere for your website needs.